SAFedorov/pyspectrumdaq-rt/README.md

 Multiple traces can be acquired by repeatedly calling `adc.acquire()` in a loop.
 No reconfiguration is needed between acquisitions.
+The number of samples missed between traces will be small but random.

 In order not to miss samples between traces, one can acquire data in FIFO mode:
 ```python